danog/MadelineProtoDocs/docs/API_docs/methods/index.md

 * <a href="account.getWebAuthorizations.html" name="account.getWebAuthorizations">Get web login widget authorizations: account.getWebAuthorizations</a>

-* <a href="messages.getMessageReadParticipants.html" name="messages.getMessageReadParticipants">Get which users read a specific message: only available for groups and supergroups with less than chat_read_mark_size_threshold members, read receipts will be stored for chat_read_mark_expire_period seconds after the message was sent, see client configuration for more info »: messages.getMessageReadParticipants</a>
+* <a href="messages.getMessageReadParticipants.html" name="messages.getMessageReadParticipants">Get which users read a specific message: only available for groups and supergroups with less than chatreadmarksizethreshold members, read receipts will be stored for chatreadmarkexpireperiod seconds after the message was sent, see client configuration for more info »: messages.getMessageReadParticipants</a>

 * <a href="account.getNotifySettings.html" name="account.getNotifySettings">Gets current notification settings for a given user/group, from all users/all groups: account.getNotifySettings</a>